lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 - in the SDL2 version, double clicks select s-expressions.
 A middle mouse click inserts a s-expression.
 - Lem handles symbols presentations in a bit more contexts
 - the test-runner functions
+- the Live Canvas for code analysis through an interactive graph.

 But don't assume the list is complete ;)